hantnor/HanDocs/docs/Face Tracking/Advanced/Blendshape Creation.md

 ## Testing Your Blendshapes

-After creating your blendshapes, it's always important to test them to make sure they work as you expect. \o/
+After creating your blendshapes, it's always important to test them to make sure they work as you expect.
+You can test with an upload to VRChat, but there are a couple of other alternatives if you prefer to test locally. \o/

 <details>
   <summary><strong>Option 1: Testing in Blender using VRCFT-OSC-Receiver</strong></summary>